 My husband and I have a dream to own our first home completely debt free!
-It’s a dream that we’re currently working hard to turn into a reality.
-Our dream of debt-free home ownership was born a couple of years ago, and has continued to take shape over time.
+Our dream was born a couple of years ago, and has continued to take shape over time as we’ve crafted our debt-free home plan.
+It’s a plan that we’re working hard to turn into a reality.

 Sometimes, it feels insurmountable and a bit crazy.
 But even though it’s requiring a lot of sacrifice, we keep working hard toward it because we know that it has the power to change the entire course of our family’s future!